-There is a lot of truth and misconceptions about MLM companies & pyramid schemes going around.
+There is a lot of truth and misconceptions about MLM companies and pyramid schemes going around with 2 being the most prevalent:

 In the past few years MLM’s have been sprouting left and right.
 Many have failed.
-So how do you tell if the MLM you’re involved in or thinking about joining is running a legitimate business or a fraudulent business model?
+So how do you tell if the MLM you’re involved in or thinking about joining is running a legitimate business or a fraudulent pyramid scheme?

 Here is a Wikipedia article on pyramid schemes for extra research.